Coast Guard: Fire burns on oil platform in Gulf of Mexico

-NEW ORLEANS (AP) — The Coast Guard says it’s responding to a fire on an oil platform in the Gulf of Mexico off the coast of Louisiana.
+The Coast Guard and crew members of surrounding vessels were responding to a pre-dawn fire on an oil platform in the Gulf of Mexico off the coast of Louisiana, authorities said Thursday morning.

-A Coast Guard news release says the fire was reported around 2:30 a.m.
-Thursday on an oil platform about 80 miles south of Grand Isle, Louisiana.
+The blaze was reported around 2:30 a.m. on the platform about 80 miles south of Grand Isle, Louisiana, the Coast Guard said in a statement.
+There were no reports of injuries.

-The Coast Guard says four people aboard the platform evacuated and were rescued by a supply vessel.
-No injuries have been reported.
+“There are no current reports of any pollution at the moment,” Coast Guard Petty Officer Third Class Travis Magee told The Associated Press by phone from New Orleans.

-Four vessels are fighting the fire and the cause is under investigation.
+Four people aboard the platform evacuated into the water and were rescued by the crew of the 130-foot Mary Wyatt Milano, a supply vessel, the Coast Guard said.

 Most Read Stories